inrupt/docs-pod-browser/source/manage-contacts.rst

 ==============================

-To manage contacts in PodBrowser, switch to the :guilabel:`Contacts` view; i.e., click on the Contacts icon on the top menu bar.
+To manage contacts in PodBrowser, switch to the :guilabel:`Contacts` view; i.e., click on :guilabel:`Contacts` on the top menu bar.

 .. image:: /images/podbrowser-contacts-view.png
    :alt: PodBrowser Contacts View